FINANCE

 Tax Assessments

-Tax assessment notices are issued annually in mid-March.
-Ratepayers can also obtain their assessments through the Kananaskis Improvement District (KID) municipal office at 403-591-7774
+Combined Assessment and Tax notices notices are issued annually.
+Ratepayers can also obtain their assessments through the Kananaskis Improvement District (KID) municipal office at 403-591-7774.

 Appeals